pydjinni/pydjinni/docs/cmake.md

 picked up during parsing and the used config file), to automatically trigger re-configuration when one of the referenced files changes.

+In case of an error, the CMake configuration is aborted.

 ## Options